 Rheumatology Clinical Fellowship Program

-The University of Florida Rheumatology Fellowship Program strives to improve rheumatologic care of patients in Florida, our nation, and the world through excellence in medical care, education, and research.
+The University of Florida Rheumatology Fellowship Program strives to improve rheumatologic care of patients in Florida, our nation and the world through excellence in medical care, education and research.
 We aim to recruit and cultivate humanistic doctors who listen thoughtfully, examine carefully, analyze complex data with expertise, appraise the literature with understanding, communicate with respect, and help their patients make informed decisions.
-We aim to give our trainees the tools to learn independently after graduation.
+We aim to give our trainees the tools to learn independently after graduation. — Eric S. Sobel, MD, PhD, Program Director

 Five-Year Vision Statement

-- Provide comprehensive advanced training in the care of rheumatologic patients that will lead to ABIM Board certification in Rheumatology.
+- Provide comprehensive, advanced training in the care of rheumatologic patients that will lead to American Board of Internal Medicine (ABIM) certification in rheumatology.

 - Engage fellows in quality improvement/patient safety initiatives and scholarly research activity.